Lerc/userserv/README.md

 userserv
 ========
-A static http server that serves with the permissions of individual Linux users (this program is alpha quality, It generates copious logfiles containing potetially sensitive information)
+A static http server that serves with the permissions of individual Linux users, It was designed with https://github.com/Lerc/notanos in mind.
+The basic server, simply serves files (and json for directories).
+Running <tt>userserv -n</tt> will enable the server to listen for websocket upgrade requests and upon successful handshake, run the server side of notanos.
+The notanos component requires nodejs.

 The server runs as root,  Accepts logins, but only serves filesystem data after dropping privelages.